lwilkowskeBC/homestead56/readme.md

 For more information on how to setup homestead official documentation [is located here](https://laravel.com/docs/5.2/homestead).

-# Copy Sites From Orginal Homestead
+# Copy Sites From Original Homestead

 ```git clone https://github.com/gjrdiesel/homestead.git Homestead56```